granthale/wip-book/content/Notes/Desirable features for automating flashcard creation.md

 ## From the culture

 **[@Anton](https://twitter.com/atroyn/status/1565641497524985857)**:
->"I tell you something i want to learn about and you generate a spaced repetition program to learn that thing which adapts to my real measured progress. a.i generated quantum country"
+>"I tell you something I want to learn about and you generate a spaced repetition program to learn that thing which adapts to my real measured progress. a.i generated quantum country"

 **[@Milan Cvitkovik](https://twitter.com/MWCvitkovic/status/1614669124424155137)**:
 >- **Generate from articles or my notes** - see [example](https://www.reddit.com/r/Anki/comments/sfbvbw/gpt3_can_generate_anki_cards_oo/)